aerawave/Awv.Games/README.md

 Awv.Games.WoW is used to simulate items and weapons from World of Warcraft.
 It is used primarily to generate tooltips from the game.
 - For a specification of how tooltips are constructed, see [item-tooltip-spec.md](Awv.Games.WoW/item-tooltip-spec.md).
+- For an example on how to use Awv.Games.WoW, see [how-to-use.md](Awv.Games.WoW/how-to-use.md)